 Providing lessons learned from recent industry and agency activities.

+03.12 Critical Task.
+A term utilized in the RI-CBQ program that was identified through a job-task analysis process and represents the essential job tasks or fundamental components of the Resident Inspector job.
+Each critical task is defined by the processes involved with completing the task and related cognitive or intellectual concepts.
+Task related processes have been translated into performance requirements and related concepts are addressed by knowledge resources and mentor instruction.

-03. Equivalency Examination.
-An examination administered through the training organization or its contractors, in lieu of specific course attendance.03.
-Full Inspector Qualification.
+03.13 Equivalency Examination.
+An examination administered through the training organization or its contractors, in lieu of specific course attendance.

+03.14 Evaluation.
+In the RI-CBQ program, the process of determining effectiveness of an activity or program by examining selected data, performance results, and feedback from participants.

+03.15 Final Qualification Practical Assessment.
+In the RI-CBQ program, the assessment process used to determine the trainee’s capability to complete selected performance criteria from certain critical tasks successfully under pressure in a simulated environment.
+Used to make the final determination of Full Qualification for inspector candidates in the RI-CBQ.

+03.16 Full Inspector Qualification.
 A certification by the Regional Administrator or Office Director, the basis of which is a recommendation by the inspector qualification board.
-Full Inspector Qualification indicates that the individual has completed the “Basic-Level Training and Certification Journal” contained in Appendix A, the “General Proficiency-Level Training and Qualification Journal” contained in Appendix B, and one of the “Technical Proficiency-Level Training and Qualification Journals” in Appendix C. Achieving Full Inspector Qualification allows an individual to be assigned the full scope of inspection related activities to be independently performed with routine oversight and supervision., 03.
-Initial Training and Qualification.
+Full Inspector Qualification indicates that the individual has completed the “Basic-Level Training and Certification Journal” contained in Appendix A, the “General Proficiency-Level Training and Qualification Journal” contained in Appendix B, and one of the “Technical Proficiency-Level Training and Qualification Journals” in Appendix C. Achieving Full Inspector Qualification allows an individual to be assigned the full scope of inspection related activities to be independently performed with routine oversight and supervision.

+For those individuals who have completed the RI-CBQ, a fully qualified inspector is an individual who has completed the fundamental, basic, and apprenticeship phases of the training program as described in IMC 1245 Appendix C17 and has been certified by the Regional Administrator or Division Director to be completely qualified.

+03.17 Fundamental Inspector.
+A trainee in the RI-CBQ program who has completed all the performance requirements in the Fundamental phase and is prepared to or is working on completing requirements in the Basic Phase of the program.

+03.18 General Proficiency-Level Training and Qualification.
+A trainee who has completed Appendices A and B of IMC 1245.

+03.19 Initial Training and Qualification.
 The complete set of training activities (individual study, classroom, and on-the-job training) that covers the knowledge, skills, and attitudes needed to successfully achieve Full Inspector Qualification.

-03. Inspector.
+03.20 Inspector.
 An individual who conducts inspection activities including individual or team inspections, examinations, audits, or reviews.
 The requirements in this manual chapter apply to inspectors, examiners, analysts, and assessors unless specifically noted otherwise.

+03.21 Inspector Qualification Board.
+A board, consisting of management and inspection staff, established to assess the qualifications of an individual to independently perform the prescribed inspections.
+(Not applicable to individuals who are in the resident inspector training and qualification program as outlined in IMC 1245 Appendix C17).